Jerrysuper123/pharmacy-pal/README.md

 - adequate IT literacy

 2. super users
-   Those who wants to get information on OTC drugs, pharmacist background, and e-pharmacy (see special consideration below)
+   Those who wants to get information on pharmacist background, and require symptom diagnosis and medication recommendation.

 - aged 18 to 40
 - high IT literacy